DataDog/datadog-agent/docs/dev/agent_dev_env.md

 file at the root of this repo and can be overridden by setting `INVOKE_*` env variables (see Invoke docs for more details).

-### Invoke (python) dependencies
+### Python Development Dependencies

-The invoke scripts have some python dependencies themselves.
+The invoke scripts may have some python dependencies themselves.
+Additionally we have some other dev dependenices (reno, or docker).
 We can pull all of these in by using the [requirements](https://github.com/DataDog/datadog-agent/blob/master/requirements.txt) file.

 ```bash